Dollar bears emerge from hibernation as post-COVID normality beckons

 “The markets are right, I think the dollar will cheapen from here,” Rick Rieder, BlackRock’s chief investment officer for fixed income, told the Reuters summit.

-He acknowledged there would always be an “organic bid” for dollars as the world’s premier reserve currency, but that should not prevent it weakening at least moderately while the euro and emerging market currencies strengthen, he said.
+He said, however, there would always be an “organic bid” for dollars as the world’s premier reserve currency, but that should not prevent it weakening at least moderately while the euro and emerging market currencies strengthen, he said.

 Such views are echoed across investment banks, with Citi predicting a 20% dollar decline in 2021.
 BNP Paribas expects the currency to weaken to $1.25 versus the euro while Deutsche sees it at $1.30 by end-2021.